So how does a Canadian girl end up living in Rome, anyhow?A bit about this blog and the personality behind it

+My name is Sara.
 I was born and raised in the rainy island city of Victoria, Canada, where I dreamed of escaping to some more cosmopolitan metropolis almost as soon as I was old enough to understand that there was a larger, infinitely more interesting world around me.
 I remember flipping through encyclopedias and my parents’ National Geographic magazines as a child, devouring articles about life in far away places and mentally placing myself inside images of New York streetscapes or narrow European alleys.

-In high school I zeroed in on Europe.
-Paris, in particular.
-And yet, somehow, years later – after getting a degree and establishing a career – I found myself impulsively deciding to move to Rome.
-I say “impulsive” because the decision was based almost entirely on a six day visit and a lifelong love for pasta with a heavy feeling of instinct and overall rightness mixed in.
-I knew very little about the culture.
-I knew almost nothing about the language.
-But when something feels right, powerfully right, I am inclined to take large steps in the dark.
-And so I quit my job and started my own business, sold my car, sold my furniture, encountered the Italian bureaucracy for the first (but certainly not the last) time, sold nearly everything I owned, and crammed everything that remained into two extremely overweight suitcases.
+As far as life-altering decisions go, this one was fairly impulsive, based almost entirely on a six-day visit to the city and a lifelong love for pasta combined with a heavy feeling of general rightness.
+Beyond the stereotypes, I knew very little about the culture.
+I knew next to nothing about the language.
+But when something feels right, powerfully right, I can be inclined to take large steps in the dark.
+And so I quit my job and dove headfirst into the world of freelancing, encountered the mystifying world of Italian bureaucracy for the first (but certainly not the last) time, sold nearly everything I owned, and crammed everything that remained into two extremely overweight suitcases.
 In September 2012, I arrived in Rome.

 I’ve been here for about five years now.
 I can tell you that Italy is a complicated place, swinging unpredictably between incredible beauty and immense frustration.
 I can tell you that very few things here are exactly as you might think they should be.
 But I can also tell you that I love it here – that I feel at home here – even more than I imagined I would.
 I could try to explain it all on this page, but that might take a while to write, and frankly, I’m not even sure I can explain it all.
 But I have stories to share – moments and experiences and thoughts piling up inside my head – and so I’m going to try to write about it all.